On the nu-invariant of two-step nilmanifolds with closed G2-structure: Introduction

-On any associated two-step nilmanifold $M$, one can then look for the left-invariant spinor field (unique up to a sign) compatible with a chosen invariant closed $\mathrm G_2$-structure, i.e.\ induced by a left-invariant one.
-Since such a spinor is harmonic (cf.\ \cite[Theorem 4.6]{agricola}), we have $h(D)>0$.
-We give a detailed computation of $h(D)$ by using the representation theory of $\mathfrak h_1$ and $\mathfrak h_2$, in the spirit of Ammann--B\"ar \cite{ammann-bar} and Gornet--Richardson \cite{gornet-richardson}.
-The results will depend only on the invariant metric rather than the chosen $\mathrm G_2$-structure and lattice.
-In the case of $\mathfrak h_1$, we use a general result on the equivalence of the different invariant scalar products under the diffeomorphism group \cite[Theorem 4.9]{reggiani-vittone}, together with a calculation of $D$ for a one-parameter family of left-invariant metrics, and deduce that $h(D)$ is even, whence $24h(D)=0 \pmod{48}$.
-We provide evidence that the latter result is true also for certain families of scalar products on $\mathfrak h_2$, related to the family considered by Nicolini \cite{nicolini}.
+On any associated two-step nilmanifold $M$, one can then look for the invariant spinor field (unique up to a sign) compatible with a chosen invariant closed $\mathrm G_2$-structure.
+Since such a spinor is harmonic, we have $h(D_M)>0$.
+We find the parity of $h(D_M)$ by using the representation theory of $\mathfrak h_1$ and $\mathfrak h_2$, in the spirit of Ammann--B\"ar \cite{ammann-bar} and Gornet--Richardson \cite{gornet-richardson}.
+For the connected, simply connected Lie group with Lie algebra isomorphic to $\mathfrak h_1$, the results will depend only on the invariant metric rather than the chosen $\mathrm G_2$-structure and lattice.
+For the group corresponding to $\mathfrak h_2$, we do the computations for a specific choice of a lattice, as a classification of lattices in this case does not seem to be known.
+A priori, the results depend on the spin structure chosen as well, but we fix the trivial one in both cases and work with it.
+In the case of $\mathfrak h_1$, we use a general result on the equivalence of the different invariant scalar products under the diffeomorphism group \cite[Theorem 4.9]{reggiani-vittone}, together with a calculation of $D_M$ for a one-parameter family of left-invariant metrics.
+We deduce that $h(D_M)$ is even, whence $24h(D_M)=0 \pmod{48}$.
+We provide evidence that the latter result is true also for a certain family of scalar products on $\mathfrak h_2$, related to the family considered by Nicolini \cite{nicolini}.
 Nilmanifolds admitting invariant harmonic spinors were also studied in \cite{bazzoni-lucia-munoz}.

-The specific structure of $\mathfrak h_1$ and $\mathfrak h_2$ allows us to define an orientation-reversing isometry on the corresponding nilmanifolds, which yields the vanishing of the $\eta$-invariants $\eta(D)$ (cf.\ \cite{ammann-dahl-humbert}) and $\eta(B)$.
-We provide direct arguments for these results.
-Specifically, we will show by explicit calculations that the spectrum of $D$ is symmetric with respect to zero, and give a general proof for the vanishing of $\eta(B)$.